 This is known as somatisation, where the body somatises the emotional component of what has been going on for them.
 One of the strengths of Craniosacral therapy (CST) is releasing these trapped emotions through biodynamic emotional trauma release or also known as somatoemotional release.
 Here we allow any emotions to be expressed, to be felt, and complemented through verbal dialoguing, movement or sound (expressing the voice) as a natural way to release any stored life events, experiences and trauma’s from the bodily tissues.
 This is often experienced as liberating, freeing, deeply insightful and life changing.

-CST addresses any kind of standalone acute physical symptoms and addresses also physical symptoms that have an emotional root at the core of their condition.
+CST addresses any kind of standalone acute physical symptoms and also addresses any physical symptoms that may have an emotional root at the core of their condition.
 Almost everything that we experience in life enters into our body through our connective tissue (fascia): physical stress, emotional stress or any force coming into the body will cause our tissue to react and contract.
-For instance, when we have an accident or a fall, not only the physical impact of that force but also any emotional effect like anger, pain, anxiety or fright, can enter into our tissue’s, depending on the strength of the impact and our capacity to deal with it.
+For instance, when we have an accident or a fall, not only the physical impact of that force but also the emotional effect like anger, pain, anxiety or fright, can enter into our tissue’s, depending on the strength of the impact and our capacity to deal with it at the time.
 Fascia is capable of retaining the memory of an injury or trauma, known as tissue memory.
 For example, if we see a cyclist coming towards us at full speed and we cannot jump back in time, then not only the physical force released by the collision of our body against the cyclist but also the emotional power of fear or anger will enter into our fascia.
 If this remains unresolved, it can be walled off and stored within the body, causing pain.
 Also, of equal importance, if we endured a physical impact during a particular emotional or anxious time in our life, that impact may be aggravated by the emotional tension that we already carried within us at the time.
 This can particularly be valid for people that seem to be slow in recovery, do not properly heal or experience a change in emotional behaviour on top of their pain.
 Often the reason this happens is due to the unresolved emotional tension and emotional charge, that they are still (subconsciously) carrying in their body.

 CST also addresses any kind of mental or emotional condition that has a traumatic or emotional root at the core of the condition.
 When we experience an adverse life experience or trauma (and most of us, do), the body has the capability to repress it from our consciousness and into our body.
 This often happens as a protective survival mechanism, as perhaps it was too painful or we did not have the resources or capacity to really understand what was going on and act accordingly.
 An intelligent innate response from the body, as a defence mechanism, is to shut it down and hid it away in the body.
 We can often remain driven by these emotional patterns and beliefs patterns, without being fully aware of it (see addiction blog).

-We also hide things in our body and out of our conscious awareness, when we don’t want feel or deal with our emotions.
+We can also hide things in our body and out of our conscious awareness, when we don’t want feel or deal with our emotions.
 CST has been at the root of healing many of my own physical and emotional conditions.
 One emergency operation left me leaving the intensive care unit minus one organ.
 I healed the scar tissue with CST but also the pain and the underlying emotion of anger.
 I was unaware I held that anger and that it was the anger that caused the pain to continue.
-When that anger came to the surface during the session, my therapist gently asked – what lies underneath that anger?
+When that anger boiled to the surface during a session, my therapist gently asked – what lies underneath that anger?
 My subconscious mind blurred: “the knife of the surgeon without my consent”.
 And just like that, it disappeared.

 Weird?
 No not at all!
 I experience it all the time with my clients.
 Some clients are well versed in mind-body therapies and happily go down the road of inquisitive dialoguing during the treatment, be it for physical pain or emotional pain.
 Some clients purely come for physical pain and are often surprised when a memory or an emotion comes up, seemingly out of nowhere, that has been lying beneath the surface and out of their awareness for years, but often with great significance and in relation to their condition.

 In Cranio we really learn to listen to the body through our hands, through the rich proprioceptors in our fingers.
 We can feel where the body is struggling or where it may be frozen, restricted, out of balance, in a holding pattern or open and flowing.
 As I was assessing her body through manual palpation, her tissues guided me to her liver and I rested my hands on her liver.
 I could feel the heat in her liver and the internal motility being out of sync and I sensed a lot of stored emotions.
 I stayed there, until I felt that the client had gone into parasympathetic nervous system safe mode.
-When I felt the tissues open and release and the clients craniosacral system being ready, I gently asked: what is your liver holding?
+When I felt the tissues open, release and the clients craniosacral system ready, I gently asked: what is your liver holding?
 And before I could take another breath, she said: “anger, so much anger – he was my friend, I thought he would look after me, he was the one person I trusted”.
-As the anger and the heat was released from her liver, the liver wobbled and came back into unrestrictive functioning as her tears simultaneously flowed.
+As the anger and the heat was released from her liver, the liver wobbled and came back into unrestrictive functioning, as her tears simultaneously flowed.
 A perfect combination where she answered both verbally and somatically through her body.

 For some people this may be enough for one session, ensuring it is rounded and complete for that session.
 Little by little and bit by bit-which is known as titration in somatic work.
 With other people we may be able to take it bit further, this is always assessed in the moment and how the body and the craniosacral system responds.
 If for instance a client has gone back into sympathetic stress response, into arousal or overwhelm, we would not go any further or even discuss the trauma but purely stay with bringing the client back into a grounded and well-resourced state.